-- including pupils with SEND in the classroom, and for providing an appropriately differentiated curriculum - making themselves aware of the school's SEND Policy and procedures for identification, monitoring and supporting pupils with SEND - giving feedback to parents of pupils with SEND.
+- the progress and attainment of pupils with SEND in their class - including pupils with SEND in the classroom, and for providing an appropriately differentiated curriculum - making themselves aware of the school's SEND Policy and procedures for identification, monitoring and supporting pupils with SEND - giving feedback to parents of pupils with SEND.

-Teaching Assistants work as part of a team with the SENCO and the teachers, supporting pupils' individual needs, and helping with the inclusion of pupils with SEND within the class.
+Teaching Assistants work as part of a team with the SENCo and the teachers, supporting pupils' individual needs, and helping with the inclusion of pupils with SEND within the class.
 They play an important role in implementing IEPs and monitoring progress.
-They contribute to review meetings and help pupils with SEND to GAIN access to a broad and balanced curriculum.
+They contribute to review meetings and help pupils with SEND to gain access to a broad and balanced curriculum.